Last month I told you about a business man who built a community of tiny houses for the homeless in Texas.

 The community is called Quixote Village and it opened on Christmas Eve of 2013.

-Residents, formerly homeless, are excited for this opportunity.
+Residents, formerly homeless, are excited about this opportunity.
 And I’m excited for them.

 How do you think we can encourage more people in our local areas to develop communities and housing similar to this?